 Support+ is the base foam.
 This support layer is built to withstand constant wear and tear, lasting for years.
 You can enjoy stable support without the risk of sagging.

 The Zoma Mattress comes with a 100-night sleep trial.
-At any time, you can return the bed for a full refund.
+You can return the bed for a full refund after the adjustment period.
 Zoma also gives customers a 10-year warranty that covers sags deeper than 0.75 inches.

 Zoma Mattress Highlights:

 - Gel memory foam absorbs and disperses body heat

 - Ideal for athletes and those with an active lifestyle

 If you’re on a budget, then the Vaya Mattress is the one for you.
 Many high-quality queen size mattresses can cost at least $1,000—not so with the Vaya Mattress.
 You can get the Vaya Mattress for $599, a more affordable price for the same quality.

 Vaya Comfort Foam tops the bed.
 The 3-inch comfort layer contours to your body without causing you to feel hot.
 Vaya Comfort Foam features an open-cell design that encourages airflow, so you can sleep comfortably without disruptions.

 The Vaya Support Foam supports your body without prematurely sagging.
 You can enjoy steady support without fear of soft spots.
 Plus, the Vaya Support Foam reinforces the bed’s shape and encourages spinal alignment.

 You can enjoy the Vaya Mattress for 100 nights.
 If you don’t love the bed after a couple of months, Vaya will issue a refund.
 Vaya also backs their mattress with a 10-year warranty, protecting against sagging greater than 0.75 inches.